imrafaelmerino/java-fun/docs/index.md

 ## <a name="equality"></a> Equality
 The correctness of equals and hashcode methods are crucial for every Java application.
-As was mentioned before, **json-values** is data-centric, which means basically that the number one is the number one, and forgive the repetition.
-No matter if it's placed in a int, a long or even a BigDecimal.
+As was mentioned before, **json-values** is data-centric, which means basically that a number is just a number.
+No matter if it's wrapped in a int, a long or even a BigDecimal.
 According to that, the following objects:
 ```
 JsObj x = JsObj.of("a", JsInt.of(1),